JohnKendrick/PDielec/Sphinx/software.rst

 The spreadsheet name must have an .xlsx extension.

 The package requires the PyQt5 library.
-After running the program the user sees a notebook interface with six tabs.
+After running the program the user sees a notebook interface with seven tabs.

     *Main Tab* allows the user to specify the program and filename which are to be anaylsed.
 It is also possible to specify here the spreadsheet name of results are going to be saved.